Apple’s iOS 13.7 update is causing problems for some iPhone users.

+Some iPhone users are noticing positive changes after moving up from iOS 13.6.1 and older iOS software.
 On the flip side, some iPhone users are noticing bugs and a variety of performance issues after installing the new firmware.
-Some of these issues have carried over from iOS 12, iOS 13.0, iOS 13.1, and iOS 13.1.1, others are brand new.
+Some of these issues have carried over from older versions of iOS, others are brand new.

 In this guide to iOS 13 problems we’ll take you through the current state of these issues.
 We’ll show you where to find potential fixes for the most common iOS 13 problems and provide you with some resources that should help if you run into trouble.